 I've always been interested in interaction with network but I had absolutely no experience with that.
 I wanted to make a highscore system so that players could see other players their scores.
 This required me to do some reading up on networking.

 I found a great website called Dreamlo.com that hosts free scoreboards using a really simple system.
-To get all the highscores you make an http request and sends all the highscores.
+To get all the highscores you make an http GET request and it sends all the highscores.
 To upload a highscore, you just add the name of the player and his score to the URL.
-Nevertheless, making an http request didn't seem so trivial as I thought.
+The page being targeted is a php page that has logic to query a database.

 Since not every player would be able to connect to the internet when they were playing, I made a class that handles the online scores and a class that handles the offline scores that are saved on the client's computer.
 Both systems are quite alike only that the online system makes the http request.